ISS-MTECH-IS-Project/MRRSProject/EnvironmentSetup/README.txt

 1) Download the two tar.gz files and the "unpack-env.sh" file into a directory of your choice.
     Please ensure you have at least 3 GB of available space for the compressed and uncompressed files.
-2) Run the script "unpack-env.sh"
+2) Run the script "unpack-env.sh" to unpack both compressed files.

 [ Flask ]